Alapocas Run State Park: History

 Alapocas Run was originally created as a 123 acre named Alapocas Woods.
 In 1910 when Alfred I. du Pont was building his Nemours estate from DuPont Company lands, fellow industrialist William Poole Bancroft convinced him to have the company transfer a portion of the land between Nemours and the Brandywine to the city of Wilmington.
 Bancroft then donated a portion of his own lands along the Brandywine to the city.
 In addition to being a businessman, Bancroft was also a philanthropist and conservationist and had played a key role, including donating land, in establishing other city parks due to his desire to preserve the scenic beauty of the Brandywine.
 Directly across the river was the mill complex owned by him and his brother, Samuel.
 At the time of the creation of Alapocas Woods, he was serving as President of the Wilmington Park Commission.
 Bancroft and du Pont then jointly paid for the paving of Alapocas Road, which separated the park from the Nemours estate.
 The park grew to 145 acres over the years, much of which consisted of mature woodland.
-It also contained the remains of an granite quarry which had operated from 1870 to 1938.
+It also contained the remains of a granite quarry which had operated from 1870 to 1938.
 Stone from the quarry had been used to create local landmarks such as the Brandywine Park walls, Rockford Park's tower, and the National Harbor of Refuge.

 In 1998, Alapocas Run was made part of a state park when it was combined with several other city parks to form Wilmington State Parks.